SayanBanerjee09082002/ComPhy_Programmes/README.md

 # ComPhy_Programmes
-The code for all algorithms of Computational Physics course of BITS Pilani Pilani Campus
+The code for all algorithms of the Computational Physics course of BITS Pilani Pilani Campus This was created for Sem-1 2023.
+IC: Nawin Singh